History of the Jews in France: Beginnings of emancipation

-In the course of the 18th century, the attitude of the authorities toward Jews changed for the better.
-A spirit of tolerance began to prevail, which corrected the iniquities of previous legislation.
+In the course of the 18th century, the attitude of the authorities toward Jews became more tolerant and corrected previous legislation.
 The authorities often overlooked infractions of the edict of banishment; a colony of Portuguese and German Jews was tolerated in Paris.
 The voices of enlightened Christians who demanded justice for the proscribed people began to be heard.

 By the 1780s there were about 40,000 to 50,000 Jews in France, chiefly centered in Bordeaux, Metz, and a few other cities.
 They had very limited rights and opportunities, apart from the money-lending business, but their status was not illegal.
-An Alsatian Jew named Cerfbeer, who had rendered great service to the French government as purveyor to the army, was the representantive of the Jews before Louis XVI.
+An Alsatian Jew named Cerfbeer, who had rendered great service to the French government as purveyor to the army, was the representative of the Jews before Louis XVI.
 The humane minister, Malesherbes, summoned a commission of Jewish notables to make suggestions for the amelioration of the condition of their coreligionists.
 The direct result of the efforts of these men was the abolition, in 1785, of the degrading poll-tax and the permission to settle in all parts of France.
 Shortly afterward the Jewish question was raised by two men of genius, who subsequently became prominent in the French Revolution—Count Mirabeau and the Abbé Grégoire—the former of whom, while on a diplomatic mission in Prussia, had made the acquaintance of Moses Mendelssohn and his school (see Haskalah), who were then working toward the intellectual emancipation of the Jews.
 In a pamphlet, "Sur Moses Mendelssohn, sur la Réforme Politique des Juifs" (London, 1787), Mirabeau refuted the arguments of the German antisemites like Michaelis and claimed for the Jews the full rights of citizenship.
 This pamphlet naturally provoked many writings for and against the Jews, and the French public became interested in the question.
 On the proposition of Roederer the Royal Society of Science and Arts of Metz offered a prize for the best essay in answer to the question: "What are the best means to make the Jews happier and more useful in France?"
 Nine essays, of which only two were unfavorable to the Jews, were submitted to the judgment of the learned assembly.
 Of the challenge, there were three winners: Abbé Gregoire, Claude-Antoine Thiery, and Zalkind Hourwitz.